Last updated on August 15th, 2023 by MJ

 - Some of the parts felt a little cheap.
 For example, the tray to put the carafe and water reservoir is a bit flimsy and not even a necessity for the machine.

 - The set up process can be tedious if you are someone in a rush.
 You have to take both lids and rod off before putting in filter and coffee and then attach all the pieces.
+If you are out of coffee filters, here are some choices that may work with a drip machine.

 - This automatic drip coffee machine is on the bulkier and wider end (15.25” H – 11.50” W – 6.75).
 Therefore, it might not work for small kitchen spaces or narrow and low counter tops.